Meet the caring staff at Monarch Preschool.

 I like to recount a very simple (and very telling) story about my first experience at Monarch Preschool.
 I took my daughter – then 2.5 years old – for a tour to see if it was the right fit for us.
 We had been exploring preschools for a couple of weeks.
 When I opened the gate to the yard for the first time, she ran full-force into the space and I heard her audible gasp: “Oh wow, this is so wonderful!”
 I knew we had found our home.

-Today, my unique role at Monarch is one of actively participating parent and assistant teacher in both the 2- and 3-day classrooms.
+Today, my unique role at Monarch is one of passionate parent and assistant teacher in the 3-day class (and you’ll catch me as substitute assistant teacher in the 2-day class, as well).
 While I hold a BA in English from the University of California, Irvine, I am currently enrolled in the Childhood Development Education program at Saddleback College in Mission Viejo.
 I have spent the past 20 years in the marketing industry and discovering my passion for early childhood development has, quite literally, completely changed my life.
 It is an absolute privilege to support your children in a warm, caring environment where their imaginations are free to soar.
 We hope you find your home here, too.

 “When we treat children’s play as seriously as it deserves, we are helping them feel the joy that’s to be found in the creative spirit.
 It’s the things we play with and the people who help us play that make a great difference in our lives.” – Fred Rogers